sss7526/pymongosh/README.md

 # pymongosh
-python implementation of pymongosh for when you don't have what you need
+python implementation of mongosh for when you don't have what you need